Ratier: History

-Ratier was originally a joinery firm at the beginning of the century.
-By the outbreak of the first world-war, the company specialized in propeller blades for the aircraft of the French Air Force.
-Afterwards it produced for the French mail service Aéropostale all the way through its heyday of the 1930s when the service broke many flight-records.
+Ratier was originally a joinery firm.
+By the outbreak of the first world war, the company was specializing in propeller blades for the aircraft of the French Air Force.
+Afterwards it produced for the French mail service Aéropostale all the way through its heyday of the 1930s when the service broke many flight records.
 The factory was originally in Malakoff and then transferred to Montrouge.
 Much of its workload consisted of the contract work it received from Citroën to produce the Citroenette, a child's pedal-car.
 Paulin Ratier fabricated a prototype propeller-car which never made it into production.

 The company produced a rally-car which went on to win many races, such as the Bol d'or race, during a time when it was raced by cars and motorcycles.
 The factory at Figeac produced bicycles during World War II.
-It also produced aircraft parts for the German War machine and in January 1944 the Marquis, along with other French resistance groups, launched a secret attack on the factory and caused considerable damage.
+It also produced aircraft parts for the German War machine and in January 1944 the Maquis, along with other French resistance groups, launched a secret attack on the factory and caused considerable damage.